tb0hdan/meshtastic-telegram-gateway/README.md

 *Read this in other languages: [English](README.md), [Polski](README.pl.md), [Português](README.pt.md)*

-telegram bot that forwards messages to and from Meshtastic device
+Telegram bot that forwards messages to and from Meshtastic device

 The purpose of this bot is to act as a bridge between local Meshtastic conference and Telegram chat room.
 Nicks (Your Name field for Meshtastic) are passed through in both directions.